cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * The member variables `x` and `y` are in scope for all of the member functions, so there is no need to fully qualify them as `this->x` and `this->y`.

 * The member function returns both `x` and `y` as a `std::pair`.
 The `auto` return type is used (it's actually `std::pair<int,int>`) and is declared `const` between the (empty) parameter list and the function body.
-The use of `const` in this context means the member function promises not to modify any member variables (its own state).
-If you remember one thing about member functions, it should be to declare them `const` whenever they do not modify the object.
+The use of `const` in this context means the member function promises not to modify any member variables (in other words, the object's own state).
+The important concept of `const` correctness for member functions is to declare them `const` whenever they do not modify the object, thus enabling for objects which are themselves constants (such as `const Point`).

 * The *access specifier* `private:` is used before the member variables `x` and `y` which means that code outside the scope of `Point` (such as in `main()`) cannot use them; they must use the getter and setters.